US Capitol attack: Rioters held dagger to the throat of America - Biden

 In a televised speech marking the first anniversary of the events, Mr Biden said they came "in rage", and "in the service of one man".

-He accused his predecessor Donald Trump of spreading "a web of lies", that led to the attack on the Congress building.
+He accused his predecessor Donald Trump of spreading "a web of lies" that led to the attack on the Congress building.

 Investigators have so far arrested 725 suspects in connection with the riot.

+"They came here in rage, not in the service of America, but rather, in the service of one man.

+"The former president of the United States of America has created and spread a web of lies about the 2020 election...
+His bruised ego matters more to him than our democracy or our constitution", he added.

 On 6 January 2021, Trump supporters stormed the building as Congress was meeting to certify Mr Biden's presidential election victory.

-Images of politicians cowering from the mob in the gallery of the House of Representatives on that afternoon shocked the world.
+Images of US lawmakers cowering from the mob in the gallery of the House of Representatives on that afternoon shocked the world.

+Mr Trump had urged protesters at a rally outside the White House shortly beforehand to "peacefully" march on Congress, but he also encouraged them to "fight" and stirred up the crowd with unsubstantiated claims of mass voter fraud in the election he had just lost.

-Mr Trump released a statement hitting out as his successor shortly after Mr Biden's speech.
+The former president released an angry statement hitting out at his successor shortly after Mr Biden's speech.
 In it, he accused Mr Biden of "failure" and repeated false claims about the election.

-The former president had planned to hold a competing news conference on Thursday from his Mar-a-Lago resort home in Palm Beach, Florida.
-But he cancelled the event after aides reportedly warned of negative press coverage.
+Several other events are planned by Democrats, who have control over the US Congress, to mark the one-year anniversary of the attack.

+House Speaker Nancy Pelosi presided over a moment of silence on the chamber floor and Senate Democrats took turns to give a series of testimonials.